 Core headline earnings disclosed comprise operating profit and investment income on shareholder assets.
-It excludes net realised and fair value gains on investment assets, investment variances and basis and other changes which can be volatile, secondary tax on companies, certain non-recurring items, as well as the amortisation of intangible assets relating to business combinations as this is part of the cost of acquiring the business.
-STC has been added back as it will fall away and be replaced by the new dividends withholding tax effective 1 April 2012.
+It excludes net realised and fair value gains on investment assets, investment variances and basis and other changes which can be volatile, certain non-recurring items, as well as the amortisation of intangible assets relating to business combinations as this is part of the cost of acquiring the business.